Country Truss Office - 2021

 Scissor trusses, also known as cathedral trusses, have a sloped bottom chord

+Scissor Trusses can add a luxurious and spacious feeling to any room.
 Normally, a scissor truss can be engineered with half as much slope on the bottom chord as the top chord.
 Of course that’s not a given.
 Low pitch roofs, such as 4/12 or less, may not allow for half the slope of the top chord.
-Conversely, steeper roofs may allow for more than half the top chord pitch, as in the truss shown above, where the top chord pitch is 10/12 and the bottom chord pitch is 6/12.
+Conversely, steeper roofs may allow for more than half the top chord pitch, as in the truss shown here, where the top chord pitch is 10/12 and the bottom chord pitch is 6/12.

 Attic trusses are a relatively cheap way to add either storage or living space.

 Attic trusses that will be used as living area must be designed to a higher per square foot load, usually 40 psf live load, and may fall under local code requirements for room height.
 It’s important to know what those local requirements are when requesting a truss quote, so that we can maximize the available space in the truss.

 Storage attic trusses are typically designed to carry 25 psf live load.
 While trusses in a garage may not be tall enough to create a full size room, many of our customers have utilized that extra space by going with attic trusses.
 The one time cost of upgraded trusses may be well worth it in the long run.

 An option to add storage area without the full cost of an attic room is to use a Spread Web design.
 While this is not quite as clean and open as an attic truss, it can be a very economical way to add storage space.
 And there’s no need to worry that the truss will not be loaded for the storage area.
 Simpson Strong-Tie’s engineering software automatically adds storage loads Spread-Web locations.

 Ag trusses, like this 60 footer, are heavy and hard to handle.